Open Channel Flow Calculator

 How to measure open channel flow using weirs.
 Rectangular, V-notch, and Cipolletti weir formulas, installation requirements, and accuracy considerations.

-Open Channel Flow: Manning's Equation, Channel Shapes, and Design
+Open Channel Flow: Manning's Equation and Source Boundaries

 How to calculate open channel flow using Manning's equation.
 Rectangular, trapezoidal, and circular channels.
 Hydraulic radius, roughness, and Froude number.